Garry Hobbs: Storylines

-Garry and Laura's relationship didn't last as he was still in love with Lynne and they eventually reconciled after Garry had a fling with Lynne's sister, Belinda Peacock (Leanne Lakey), in November 2003, making Lynne realise that she still loved Garry.
+Garry and Laura's relationship didn't last as he was still in love with Lynne and they eventually reconciled after Garry had a fling with Lynne's sister Belinda Peacock (Leanne Lakey) in November 2003, making Lynne realise that she still loved Garry.
 Lynne later became pregnant with his child.

 After Laura's death on 30 April 2004, Bobby moved in with Garry and Lynne.
 Lynne struggled to accept him but was relieved when Pat Evans (Pam St. Clement) revealed that Ian was Bobby's father after finding Bobby's birth certificate.
 Garry was persuaded to give Bobby to Ian, devastating him; further upset occurred in July 2004, when Lynne, unconscious after a fairground accident, needed an emergency caesarean.

 Lynne survived but their daughter, Vivienne, was stillborn.
 Unable to forgive Garry for allowing the operation, she left Walford after Vivienne's funeral.
 Devastated, Garry tried to commit suicide but was saved by Minty Peterson (Cliff Parisi).
-Garry moves in with Minty and they become good friends, surviving Garry's dislike of Minty's girlfriends...and Minty's brief engagement to Hazel, (Kika Mirylees)- Garry's mother.
+Garry moves in with Minty and they become good friends, surviving Garry's dislike of Minty's girlfriends...and Minty's brief engagement to Hazel (Kika Mirylees) - Garry's mother.

 In November 2004, Garry is shocked when Lynne’s teenage cousin Stacey Slater (Lacey Turner) moves in with the Slaters and seduces him by kissing him on the lips, just as Lynne’s father Charlie (Derek Martin) walks in.

 Garry becomes infatuated with Dawn Swann (Kara Tointon), but his attempts to make her notice him are rebuffed.
 Dawn dates other men and uses Garry's generosity on various occasions.
-Garry supports Dawn after the death of her fiancé, Jase Dyer (Stephen Lord), and believing she has romantic feelings for him, proposes.
+Garry supports Dawn after the death of her fiancé, Jase Dyer (Stephen Lord), and, believing she has romantic feelings for him, proposes.

 When Dawn refuses, he storms off, terrifying the locals when his car is found at a popular suicide spot.
 Fearing Garry has killed himself, Dawn realises her true feelings for him and tells a crowded Queen Vic that she loves him, only for Garry to enter and overhear.
 Despite her initial shock, Dawn and Garry begin dating, eventually becoming engaged but in July 2009, Dawn has an affair with Garry's boss, Phil Mitchell (Steve McFadden).

 Minty finds out and tells Garry, who punches Phil and decides to leave Walford on his and Dawn's wedding day.
-He goes to a canal and boards the boat he and Minty have been keeping and as he is sailing away, Dawn arrives and runs alongside, telling him how much she loves him.
-He docks the boat, letting Dawn and her daughter, Summer, onboard and they sail away together on 27 August 2009, never to be seen again.
+He goes to a canal and boards the boat he and Minty have been keeping and, as he is sailing away, Dawn arrives and runs alongside, telling him how much she loves him.
+He docks the boat, letting Dawn and her daughter, Summer, onboard and they sail away together on 27 August 2009.

-On 21 September 2010, Minty rings Garry due to him leaving Heather Trott (Cheryl Fergison) and asks if he can come and live with Garry and Dawn for a while, thinking that it is time to move on.